FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

     {
         string key = typeOfICachedDataEntry.ToString();

-        // ...
+        //  A few things are omitted here...
         CachedData cachedData = _cachedDataRepository.Get(key);
         cachedData.State = CachedData.CacheState.ShouldBeUpdated;
         _cachedDataRepository.InsertOrUpdate(key, cachedData);
-        // ...
+        //  A few things are omitted here...
     }
 }
 ```

-A call to the REST API `POST "/triggerCacheUpdate/authors"` invokes the `TriggerUpdate` method of the `CacheDataUpdater` via intermediate steps.
-This method simply sets the status of the object in question in the cache to `ShouldBeUpdated`.
+A call to the REST API `POST "/triggerCacheUpdate/authors"` invokes (via intermediate steps) the `TriggerUpdate` method of the `CacheDataUpdater`.
+This method simply sets the cache status of the object in question to `ShouldBeUpdated`.
 The next time `RunNeededUpdatesAsync` is called, the object will then be updated.

 # Summary

 The core idea of this solution is that a background service (`CachedDataUpdateService`) handles the complete generation, update and caching of the data.
 The REST APIs use only cached data and therefore can deliver results without much delay.
-The classes for generating the data (`ListOfAuthorsProducer` and `ListOfProjectsProducer`) are passed to the background service via dependency injection (see the constructor of `CachedDataUpdater` ), thus this approach can be extended to include any number of data producers.
+The classes for generating the data (`ListOfAuthorsProducer` and `ListOfProjectsProducer`) are passed to the background service via dependency injection (see the constructor of `CachedDataUpdater`), they do not have to worry about background processing and caching.
+Thus this approach can be easily extended to include any number of data producers.

-More details of this example can be found on [GitHub](https://github.com/FrankFK/in-memory-cache-example)
+More details of this example can be found on [GitHub](https://github.com/FrankFK/in-memory-cache-example).

+Currently, I still don't like the fact that my example has no automatic tests.
+That might be my next project...

 ![SmallImage](https://woopec.net//assets/images/PostInMemCache.png)